n. PROVISIONS:

 Further details about gratuity obligations are given in Note 33.

-2.3 The Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended March 31, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.
+Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
+During the year ended March 31, 2025, MCA has notified Ind AS 117 -Insurance Contracts and amendments to Ind As 116 - Leases, relating to sale and lease back transactions, applicable from April 1, 2024.
+The Company has assessed that there is no significant impact on its financial statements.

 33.2 Risks associated with defined benefit plan